HideUnderBush/HideUnderBush.github.io/_pages/cv.md

 * Language: C++, Python, JavaScript, HTML
 * OS: a big fan of Linux, also a Mac OS user
-* Tools: familiar with Pytorch, Matlab, ROS, have experience with Tensorflow, Keras
-* Others: With strong interest in computer graphics and deep learning, also equipped with competent mathematical modeling and data analysis ability
+* Tools: familiar with Pytorch, Matlab, ROS, have experience with Tensorflow, Keras With strong interest in computer graphics and deep learning, also equipped with competent mathematical modeling and data analysis ability

 Teaching
 ======